 Capital One Platinum vs. Capital One QuicksilverOne highlights

-The main difference between the Platinum and QuicksilverOne are their rewards structures and annual fees.
+Though the differences between the Platinum and QuicksilverOne credit cards may seem small, the ways these differences can aid your credit can be significant.
 Here’s a comparison of each card’s key features to help you decide which one is right for you.

 Sign-up bonus winner: Tie

 Neither card has a sign-up bonus, so they tie on this factor.

 The Platinum doesn’t offer any rewards, so the QuicksilverOne wins in this category.
 The QuicksilverOne allows you to earn unlimited 1.5 percent cash back on all your purchases.

 Annual fee winner: Capital One Platinum

 The QuicksilverOne offers a rewards structure, but it also comes with a $39 annual fee that can potentially eat into your earnings.
 You’ll need to make at least $2,600 in purchases with the card to earn your $39 back.
 Depending on your spending habits, you may not earn enough rewards to exceed the cost of the annual fee.

 Balance transfer winner: Tie

 The Platinum and QuicksilverOne both have a variable APR of 26.99 percent for balance transfers.
 Neither of them charge balance transfer fees, which is a plus, but they’re still not the best choice for completing a balance transfer.

 They don’t offer a 0 percent introductory APR on balance transfers, either, which many cards do.
 If you shop around, you may be able to find a lower APR to help you save interest on your existing debts and pay them off faster.